dantaki/SV2/doc/README.md

 **Please allow some time to get the proper tutorial files ready for distribution**

 ### Overview
-Here you will run SV<sup>2</sup> to genotype SV called on chromosome 21 in two samples from the [1000Genomes Project](http://www.internationalgenome.org/).
+Run SV<sup>2</sup> to genotype SV called on chromosome 21 in two samples from the [1000Genomes Project](http://www.internationalgenome.org/).

 Included in the tutorial are down-sampled (10%) BAM files aligned using [BWA-MEM](https://github.com/lh3/bwa) to hg19.